dponcez/react-video-player/README.md

 We use React to create a simple Video Player, this allows us to interact with the player using its own controls or you can create your owns.

+NOTE: **The copyright of the video stored in this project is under the license of its owner and used for the purpose of this player.**

 ## First steps

 1. Open a **CLI** (*Command Line Interface*) window.